 THE MODERN MINT BLOG

-To get people discovering how the materials they wear, the foods they eat and the furniture they sit on all comes via the landscape is so important that we would suggest gardening must be compulsory for everyone at school.
-Absolutely everyone.
+To get people discovering how the materials they wear, the foods they eat and the furniture they sit on all comes via the landscape is so important that I suggest gardening must be compulsory for everyone at school.

 This is revolution talk, and so we were inspired to write a Manifesto for the Modern Gardener.